Controlling visibility

 Visibility conditions

-For example, the GST section may have a visibility condition that checks whether the purchase involves GST.
-If it doesn't, the entire section - including all its groups and items - is hidden from the report.
+A GST section, for example, can carry a visibility condition that checks whether the purchase involves GST.
+If it doesn’t, the section and everything inside it is hidden.

-• Visibility conditions control whether a whole section, group, or item appears.
-They are set in the Settings tab of a section, group, or item.
-It's all-or-nothing for the entire element.
+• A visibility condition decides whether a whole section, group, or item appears.
+It’s set in the Settings tab.

 • Open the settings for a section, group, or item.

-• In the Visibility Conditions section, click to add a condition.
+• In the Visibility Conditions section, add a condition.

-Visibility condition builder showing a configured condition with field, operator, and value
+Visibility condition builder with field, operator, and value

-When you add multiple visibility conditions to the same element, all conditions must be met for the element to appear.
+When an element has more than one visibility condition, all of them must be met for the element to appear.

 • Strata plan exists AND